fmgarage/ft-fms-docker/README.md

 Open Terminal.app, drag the **install.sh** into the terminal window, hit return and give your server instance a name.
 Or just let it be tagged with an ID.

-After the installation process is finished, check the Dashboard in Docker Desktop, there should be a running container named **fms-<name-tag>**.
+After the installation process is finished, check the Dashboard in Docker Desktop, there should be a running container named **fms-[name-tag]**.

-Open the admin console by clicking the *Open in Browser* button in the container actions.
+Open the admin console by clicking the *Open in Browser* button in the container actions (Chrome doesn't work, Safari does).
 In case you installed without certificate you will have to confirm the self-signed one.

 Clicking the CLI button will open a terminal window where you can use the fmsadmin command to control your server.